agsb/u2forth/README.md

           the twigs only contains address to words.

   WARNING: This C code makes abusive use of goto LABEL:

+  WARNING: Goal is create a small object code from handcraft assembler for atmega8

   WARNING: Much code was borrowed from internet, with GPL licence, please help me to get all references.